 So why have claims experiences been so miserable for policyholders, and more importantly, what do we need to do in order to change them?

-First off, most legacy claims processes were not necessarily geared toward providing a positive experience for the claimant.
+First off, most legacy claims processes were not necessarily geared towards providing a positive experience for the claimant.
 The focus was more about making sure insurance contracts and procedures were followed and contractual obligations were met with little regard for how the consumer felt after all was said and done.

 Times have somewhat changed.
 Policy wordings are still important, but the influence of Millennial's and subsequent generations has shifted consumer demand and expectations around the claims process.
-Combined with the internet, it has now become easier than ever for customers to find and align with brands that reflect their values and service expectations.
+Combined with the internet, it has now become easier than ever for customers to find brands that reflect their values and service expectations.
 This also means that it's easier than ever for consumers to shift away from brands they don't like or have had a negative experience with.

 So how can insurers create a positive claims experience?
 It's actually quite easy.
 You just have to ensure your messaging is on the right TRAC:

 - T - Timely: Messages are reaching policyholders & claimants exactly when they need you.